reasonsrepo/repository.reasonsrepo/README.md

 <li>17.
 Click on <strong>Video Add-ons</strong></li>
 <li>19.
 Now you can install whichever addon you want to</li>
 <br><br>
-You can also follow these steps to install Reasons Repository on Fire Tv/Android Tv Box
+You can also follow these steps to install Reasons Repository on Fire Tv/Android TV/Android TV Box